nicola-lunghi/TonexOneController/HardwarePlatforms.md

 - Minimum PSRAM size: 2 MB
 - USB OTG port

-## Hardware Platform 1: Waveshare 4.3" LCD board (Display supported)
+## Hardware Platform 1: Waveshare 4.3" B LCD board (Display supported)
-This hardware platform uses this Waveshare 4.3" LCD board. https://www.waveshare.com/product/esp32-s3-touch-lcd-4.3b.htm?sku=28141
+This hardware platform uses this Waveshare 4.3" B LCD board. https://www.waveshare.com/product/esp32-s3-touch-lcd-4.3b.htm?sku=28141

+**Important note:** Waveshare have two very similar boards:
+- ESP32-S3-4.3: 2 USB-C ports.
+5 volt power input.
+This board is **NOT RECOMMENDED** but can be made to work with a board modification (remove R19)
+- ESP32-S3-4.3**B**: 1 USB-C port and a terminal block for 9v power input.
+This is the recommended board and works without modification

 This module provides the microcontroller, power input suitable for 9v DC pedal board use, LCD screen, capacitive touch screen, and dual isolated inputs suitable for momentary foot switches.